 Transition through education - from early years to reception

-Special Educational Needs (SEN) support
+Special Educational Needs and/or Disabilities (SEND) support

-Information about the transition process from early years settings to primary school for children with special educational needs and disabilities and some practical approaches to support a smooth transition.
+Information about the transition process from early years settings to primary school for children with special educational needs and disabilities (SEND) and some practical approaches to support a smooth transition.

 What support is available?

-SEN support
+SEND support

 Choosing a primary school